 A professional working in international trade should never feel uncomfortable about his accent and should also get used to listening to different varieties of English.

-MT: What else is important to professionals in the area keep themselves upgraded in the market?
+MT: What else is important to professionals in the area to keep themselves upgraded in the market?

 VS: One: never stops learning.
 It’s hard to keep up-to-date because knowledge has become more dynamic.
 Things change very fast.
 In general, one should be always aware of the international news day-to-day.
 Specifically, it’s very important to be accurate with the cost structure of the goods and services traded.
 One must also be acquainted with the legal requirements and procedures related to the products and services, in both exporting and importing countries.
 As you can see, the field is so broad that it’s recommended to specialize in a certain area and to become a generalist at the same time.

 MT: Let’s Trade in English is in its 3rd edition now.
-What was the main changing in the content if compared to the other previous editions?
+What was the main change in the content if compared to the other previous editions?

 MT: Do you think about writing more books about the same subject in the future?
 What are your projects in the area?